eikouji/catch-the-fish/README.md

 - setInterval
 - classList.add

-This project is made following a youtube video made by Ania Kubow.
+This project was made following a youtube video made by Ania Kubow.
 Thank you Ania for your well explained tutorials and videos.